-Table 2 shows the estimated safety belt use rate in Minnesota for all front-outboard occupants traveling in passenger cars, sport-utility vehicles, vans/minivans, and pickup trucks in the front-outboard positions in Minnesota during the two survey periods.
-The "±" value following the use rates indicate a 95 percent confidence interval around the percentage.
-As shown in this table, the statewide safety belt use rate prior to the Click it or Ticket campaign was 92.3 \pm 2.0 percent and 92.3 \pm 0.7 percent afterwards.
-There was no difference in belt use between the survey waves.
-Both rates, however, are the highest ever observed in Minnesota.
-The relative errors for the statewide safety belt use rates were well below the 5 percent maximum required by NHTSA (1.1 percent for the PRE survey and 0.4 percent for the POST survey).
+Table 2 shows the estimated safety belt use rate in Minnesota for all frontoutboard occupants traveling in passenger cars, sport-utility vehicles, vans/minivans, and pickup trucks in the front-outboard positions in Minnesota during the two survey periods.
+The " $\pm$ " value following the use rates indicate a 95 percent confidence interval around the percentage.
+As shown in this table, the statewide safety belt use rate prior to the Click it or Ticket campaign was 87.4 $\pm$ 3.5 percent and 91.3 $\pm$ 1.5 percent afterwards.
+Although belt use after the campaign was higher than the PRE rate, this difference was not statistically significant.
+The post-campaign rate was also slightly lower than the statewide rate of 92.3 percent found last year (Eby, Vivoda, & Cavanagh, 2010).
+The relative errors for the statewide safety belt use rates were well below the 5 percent maximum required by NHTSA: 2.0% for the PRE survey and 0.8% for the POST survey).